Cylindrical model structures: Acknowledgements

 \begin{lem} Let $\cylinder = \big( \cyl, i_0, i_1, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$ compatible with $p$, a subdivision structure $\big(\subdiv, r_{0}, r_{1}, s \big)$ compatible with $p$, and an upper left connection structure $\Gamma_{ul}$.
 Suppose that $\cyl$ preserves subdivision with respect to $\cylinder$.

-Let \ar{a,a_{0},j_{0}} and \ar{a,a_{1},j_{1}} be arrows of $\cl{A}$ which are fibrations with respect to $\cylinder$.
-Let \ar{a_{0},a_{1},f} be an arrow of $\cl{A}$ such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes and such that $f$ is a homotopy equivalence with respect to $\cylinder$.
+Let \ar{a,a_{0},j_{0}} and \ar{a,a_{1},j_{1}} be arrows of $\cl{A}$, which are fibrations with respect to $\cylinder$.

+Let \ar{a_{0},a_{1},f} be an arrow of $\cl{A}$, such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cylinder$.

-Let \ar{a_{1},a_{0},g} and \ar{\cyl(a_{1}),a_{1},l} denote the arrows of $\cl{A}$ constructed in Lemma \ref{DoldLemma1} such that the diagram \triother{a_{1},a_{0},a,g,j_{0},j_{1}} in $\cl{A}$ commutes and such that $l$ defines a homotopy from $fg$ to $id(a_{1})$ with respect to $\cylinder$.
+Let \ar{a_{1},a_{0},g} and \ar{\cyl(a_{1}),a_{1},l} denote the arrows of $\cl{A}$ constructed in Lemma \ref{DoldLemma1}, such that the diagram \triother{a_{1},a_{0},a,g,j_{0},j_{1}} in $\cl{A}$ commutes, and such that $l$ defines a homotopy from $fg$ to $id(a_{1})$ with respect to $\cylinder$.